 Ductal carcinoma in situ

-Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer where abnormal cells have been contained in the lining of the breast milk duct.
-DCIS isn’t considered life-threatening, but it can increase the risk of developing invasive breast cancer later on.
-Most recurrences happen within 5-10 years after initial diagnosis.
+Ductal carcinoma in situ (DCIS) is non-invasive breast cancer in the lining of the breast milk duct.
+DCIS isn’t considered life-threatening.
+However, treatment may be necessary so it doesn’t continue to grow into invasive breast cancer.

 {caption}